jiangxiaoxuan/create-a-tableau-story-udacity-dataanalyst-nanodegree/README.md

 # create-a-tableau-story-udacity-dataanalyst-nanodegree

 Created a tableau story to provide suggestions for lenders in peer-to-peer loan platform.
-Data for analysis and relevant definitions are included in this GitHub files.
+Data for analysis and relevant definitions are included in this GitHub Repo.

 <img src="https://github.com/jiangxiaoxuan/create-a-tableau-story-udacity-dataanalyst-nanodegree/raw/master/prosper-logo.png" width = 300 />